Construction price index

 Construction price index; repair and reconstruction work price index; road maintenance work price index | |

-Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2 | |
+Estonian Classification of Economic Activities (EMTAK) based on NACE | |

-The survey covers enterprises that have shown the cost of their own construction work in Estonia as well as sellers of building materials. | |
+The survey covers enterprises that have reported the cost of their own construction work in Estonia as well as sellers of building materials and rental enterprises of building machinery. | |

-Construction price index – expresses the change in the cost of construction characteristic of the base year taking into consideration the price changes of basic inputs.
-Repair and reconstruction work price index – expresses the change in the cost of repair and reconstruction work for office buildings taking into consideration the price changes of basic inputs.
-Road maintenance work price index – index that expresses the change in the cost of road maintenance work taking into consideration the price changes of basic inputs. | |
+Construction price index – an index that expresses the change in the cost of construction characteristic of the base year taking into consideration the price changes of basic inputs Repair and reconstruction work price index – an index that expresses the change in the cost of repair and reconstruction work for office buildings taking into consideration the price changes of basic inputs Road maintenance work price index – an index that expresses the change in the cost of road maintenance work taking into consideration the price changes of basic inputs | |

 Enterprise | |

-Enterprises whose main activity is construction (general construction activities; electrical, plumbing and other construction installation activities; enterprises specialising in specific construction activities) and which use labour, building machines and building materials in their production process Enterprises whose main activity is the wholesale of building materials and road construction enterprises FRAME List of enterprises whose main activity is construction, the wholesale of building materials and road construction.
-The list is generated from the Business Register for Statistical Purposes.
+Enterprises whose main activity is construction (general construction activities; electrical, plumbing and other construction installation activities; enterprises specialising in specific construction activities) and which use labour, building machines and building materials in their production process; enterprises whose main activity is the wholesale of building materials, as well as road construction enterprises FRAME List of enterprises whose main activity is construction, the wholesale of building materials and road construction.
+The list is generated from the Business Register for Statistical Purposes; list of enterprises that reported construction production in the Structural Business Survey questionnaire (called EKOMAR).
+The list is based on the data of respondents who submitted the questionnaire as part of the statistical activity 20300 “Financial statistics of enterprises (annual)”. | |

 Estonia as a whole | |